lucasolmeta/SigmaRank/README.md

 # 📈 MrktMove

-**MrktMove** is a real-time machine learning system that predicts how much a stock will change tomorrow using regression models.
-It can be run at any time, by anyone at real time to predict returns in real time.
+**MrktMove** is a real-time machine learning system that predicts how much a stock will change tomorrow using regression and classification models.
+It can be run at any time, by anyone to predict returns in real time.

 ---

+# ⚠️ Disclaimer

+**Use at your own risk.
+Returns are never guaranteed and investing involves risk!**

+---

 ## 🧠 Project Summary

-- **Goal:** Predict the **magnitude of next-day stock returns**
+- **Goal:** Predict the **magnitude of next-day stock returns** and use it to make **curated stock recommendations**
-- **Model Type:** Regression (Gradient Boost)
+- **Model Type:** Regression (Gradient Boost), Classification (Gradient Boost)

 ---